yury-fedotov/unfolder/README.md

 ## Getting started

 > [!WARNING]
+> This is a personal pet project of Yury Fedotov, implemented to learn Rust by doing.
-> This project is in its early stages of development and may contain bugs or incomplete features.
-It is provided "as is" without warranty of any kind, either expressed or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
+> It may contain bugs or incomplete features.
+It is shared "as is" without warranty of any kind, either expressed or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
 >
 > **Use at your own risk.** The author is not responsible for any damage, data loss, or other issues that may arise from using this software.